How to Stay Safe & Avoid Injuries While Skiing or Snowboarding

 Caring for injuries is expensive.
 A study in 1996 found the average cost of inpatient treatment of skiing injuries in children was $22,000 per patient.
 The total cost of an injury may even be higher for adults as they have to account for any lost wages as well as medical costs.
 Serious injuries like traumatic brain injuries can be even more costly.
 Although you can take precautions to avoid injuries while skiing or snowboarding, some injuries occur because of negligence or recklessness by another party.
 Unfortunately, these injuries are not always preventable.

 If you sustained an injury due to the fault of another party, whether it’s from defective equipment or negligent behavior, you deserve compensation.
 But, laws regarding skiing and snowboarding accidents can be complex.
 Some laws and waivers exempt ski resorts from liability in the event you are injured.
 If you suffered a traumatic brain injury or any other type of injury while skiing or snowboarding, contact a personal injury attorney to discuss your rights.
 An attorney at Kane & Silverman in Philadelphia, PA and Marlton, NJ will evaluate your claim for free.
 Our injury lawyers have experience in cases involving traumatic brain injuries.
-Do not hesitate to contact us at 215-232-1000 or fill out our contact form online.
+Do not hesitate to call or text us at 215-232-1000.
+Or, fill out our contact form and schedule your free consultation.